 Knowing the complexities of when the Michigan no-fault insurance protections apply, and how to maximize your recovery for no-fault benefits and your claims against an at-fault driver, are keys of focus for Conybeare Law Office.
 We have helped thousands of people injured in accidents.

 A knowledgeable Michigan attorney for no-fault insurance coverage is critical to getting fair compensation.

-Since the Michigan No-Fault Act was adopted in 1973, there have been thousands of appellate court decisions interpreting it, countless publications explaining it, and annual multi-day seminars devoted to keeping attorneys up-to-date on the status of the law.
+The Michigan No-Fault Act was adopted in 1973 and was substantially re-written in 2019.
+As a result, major changes went into effect that impact almost all claims arising out of a Michigan motor vehicle accident.
+There have been thousands of appellate court decisions interpreting the No-Fault Act, countless publications explaining it, and annual multi-day seminars devoted to keeping attorneys up-to-date on the status of the law.
 No-fault insurance is a complex area of law.
 It is counter-intuitive and filled with landmines.